OlineRanum/LRL_multilingual_translation/README.md

 # DLNLP_Project
-Project on multilingual translation for DLNLP
+Project on low-resource multilingual translation for DLNLP.

 ## Installation

-For installing environment compatible with all components of the project and clone relevant repos (linux/ubuntu)
+Installing the environment compatible with all components of the project and clone relevant repos (linux/ubuntu):

 ``` Installing and configuring repo
 git clone https://github.com/OlineRanum/DLNLP_Project.git